The Best Candy Store in Every State

 Licorice International, Lincoln

-Licorice lovers rejoice!
-Licorice International was made for you.
+If you love licorice, then Licorice International was made for you.
 Home to the largest selection of licorice in the United States, it offers almost 160 different types of the chewy candy from 12 countries.
 There’s even a whole section of “salty” licorice.

 Black River Candy Shoppe, Chester